Tampa Bay Buccaneers: Radio and television

-While regular-season and post-season games in the NFL are all broadcast by national television contracts on CBS, Fox, NBC, ESPN and NFL Network, the television broadcasts are for the most part handled by the individual teams.
-Effective with the 2011 season, preseason games not picked up for national broadcast are seen on WTSP.
+While regular season and playoff games in the NFL are all broadcast by national television contracts on CBS, Fox, NBC, ESPN and NFL Network, the television broadcasts are for the most part handled by the individual teams.
 WESH simulcasts the broadcast in the Orlando area.

 CBS, Fox and NBC games are shown respectively in Tampa Bay on WTSP, WTVT and WFLA-TV, while they are shown respectively in Orlando on WKMG, WOFL and WESH.
 The great majority of games are aired on Fox owned-and-operated stations WTVT and WOFL, by virtue of Fox owning the rights to NFC games.
 WTSP and WKMG air any Buccaneers home games against American Football Conference teams.
 Monday Night Football games on ESPN and Thursday night games on NFL Network are simulcast locally on WMOR-TV, who also previously carried the Bucs' Sunday Night Football games when they were televised on ESPN and TNT; previously, the Bucs' appearances on the cable networks were seen locally on WFLA-TV and WFTS.

-WFLA was the previous home to Buccaneers preseason games, where they were televised from 2003 to 2010.
 At WFLA, Chris Myers was the play-by-play announcer with John Lynch as color commentator.
 Both Myers and Lynch worked nationally with Fox Sports at the time until Lynch became the general manager of the San Francisco 49ers in 2017.
 Ron Jaworski previously served as color commentator, until he signed with Monday Night Football for 2007.
 Charles Davis also served as color commentator from 2007 to 2008.

 WTOG channel 44 also previously broadcast Buccaneers preseason games for many years, ending in 2002.
 Former CBS play-by-play and ESPN golf broadcaster Jim Kelly was the play-by-play announcer for many of those games in the 1980s, and Joe Namath was a commentator.

 In the early years of the franchise, WTVT, then a CBS affiliate, broadcast some Buccaneers preseason games.
 Sports anchor Andy Hardy handled the play-by-play, and for one game in 1978, his broadcast partner was his friend, Florida State alumni, and movie actor Burt Reynolds.